Galactic rotation curves versus ultralight dark matter: A systematic comparison with SPARC data: Abstract

 \section{Abstract}

 We look for and place observational constraints on the imprint of ultralight dark matter (ULDM) soliton cores in rotation-dominated galaxies.
-Extending previous analyses, we find a conservative, model-independent constraint which disfavours the soliton-host halo relation found in numerical simulations over a broad range in the ULDM particle mass $m$.
-Combining the observational constraints with theoretical arguments for the efficiency of soliton formation via gravitational dynamical relaxation, our results disfavour ULDM from comprising 100\% of the total cosmological dark matter in the range $10^{-24}~{\rm eV}\lesssim m\lesssim10^{-20}~{\rm eV}$.
+Extending previous analyses, we find a conservative constraint which disfavors the soliton-host halo relation found in some numerical simulations over a broad range in the ULDM particle mass $m$.
+Combining the observational constraints with theoretical arguments for the efficiency of soliton formation via gravitational dynamical relaxation, and assuming that the soliton-halo relation is correct, our results disfavor ULDM from comprising 100\% of the total cosmological dark matter in the range $10^{-24}~{\rm eV}\lesssim m\lesssim10^{-20}~{\rm eV}$.
 The constraints probe the ULDM fraction down to $f\lesssim0.3$ of the total dark matter. \href{https://github.com/ChenSun-Phys/ULDM_x_SPARC}{\faGithub}